garden-io/garden/README.md

 - **Hardware and platform flexibility:** Run Garden on-prem or in one of several supported cloud providers.
 Build, test, and deploy Docker containers, [Helm charts](https://docs.garden.io/guides/using-helm-charts), and more.
 Choose from a variety of Kubernetes platforms and CI tools.
 - **Terraform integration:** Garden includes a [Terraform provider](https://docs.garden.io/advanced/terraform) that you can use to automatically validate and provision infrastructure as part of your project.
 - **Extensible plugin system:** Garden’s plugin system ensures you’ll be able to create custom module types tailored to your needs or take advantage of existing plugins (e.g. conftest, hadolint).
-- **Enterprise edition with support (if you need it):** Garden offers an enterprise edition of the product which provides secrets management, centralized environment management, direct integration with GitHub and other VCS providers, and enterprise security features (e.g. RBAC, SSO).
-The enterprise product comes with support SLAs and access to technical consulting.
-To learn more, [check out our website](https://garden.io/product?utm_source=github#enterprise) or [get in touch](https://garden.io/contact?utm_source=github).

 ## Documentation